If you smell gas call the 24 hour National Gas Emergency Service on 0800 111 999.

 Please contact us to check your eligibility.

-If you live in rented accommodation, in most cases your landlord is responsible for providing a Gas Safety Certificate showing which appliances have been checked and when your home was last tested.
+If you live in rented accommodation then in most cases your landlord is responsible for providing a Gas Safety Certificate showing which appliances have been checked and when your home was last tested.